Director of HEX 2022-, Lived Welfare State Team Leader

 Mervi Kaarninen focuses on the living conditions of children and youth and relations between children and parents during the crises of the twentieth century.
 Mervi Kaarninen has published several books and articles on the Finnish childhood and youth, on gender history and on the social history of education.

-University researcher Sari Katajala-Peltomaa studies late medieval lived religion by analyzing rituals and miracle narrations.
+University researcher Sari Katajala-Peltomaa studies late medieval lived religion by analysing rituals, sermons and miracle narrations.
 Her work concentrates on how religion-as-lived turned norms and values into social actions and performances – and how rituals and narrations in turn shaped values and institutions.
-Currently she focuses on cases of demonic possession as well as interconnections between lived religion and gender in late medieval Europe.
+Currently she analyses “imagined experiences” and sensory elements in creating the sacred in sermons of Vadstena Abbey from 15th century.

-In his studies, project researcher Mikko Kemppainen focuses on the interaction between political ideas, religion and gender.
+In his studies, postdoctoral researcher Mikko Kemppainen focuses on the interaction between political ideas, religion and gender.
 In 2020, he defended his doctoral dissertation on Finnish female working class authors at the beginning of the 20th century.
-Kemppainen acts also as the communications secretary of HEX.
+Kemppainen acts also as the HEX coordinator.